ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

     No
 ```

 Confirm if correct.
-At this point the prompt series is complete and the transaction is attempted:
+At this point the prompt series is complete and CLI attempts the transaction:

 ```bash
 NodeID: NodeID-BFa1padLXBj7VHa2JYvYGzcTBPQGjPhUy